rrydbirk/weight-loss-study/README.md

-This repository holds information for reproducing data and figures for the paper **Cellular and Transcriptional Dynamics of the Human Adipose Tissue during different Weight Loss Modalities** by Loft _et al._.
+This repository holds information for reproducing data and figures for the paper **[Single cell-resolved transcriptional dynamics of human subcutaneous adipose tissue during lifestyle- and bariatric surgery-induced weight loss](https://www.biorxiv.org/content/10.1101/2025.01.30.634294v1)** by Loft *et al*.

 We provide objects necessary to produce all figures presented in the manuscript, except for QC which we provide as reports due to GDPR restrictions.

 # Documents overview